SIBarcodeNetwork/ReadtheDocsMaster/Docs/assembling_contigs.rst

 Assembling Contigs
 ==================

 Once traces have been downloaded and organized within the user's local Geneious directories, the raw data needs to be assembled into bidirectional contigs.
-The Geneious Assembler Module is used to edit, save, export and ultimately publish the data.

 **Hereafter, these bidirectional contigs will be referred to interchangably as either "contigs" or "assemblies".**